samuelstevens/personal-website/writing/jupyter-for-hw.md

 ---
 title: Jupyter Notebooks for Engineering Classes
 author:
   - Sam Stevens
-keywords: [jupyter, engineering, homework, sympy, algebra, solving, complex numbers]
+keywords:
+  [
+    jupyter,
+    engineering,
+    homework,
+    sympy,
+    algebra,
+    solving,
+    complex numbers,
+    guide,
+    tutorial,
+  ]
 abstract: How I use Jupyter and Sympy for engineering homework.
 ---

 # Jupyter Notebooks for Engineering Classes

 I have one more "traditional" engineering class in my time at Ohio State which is ECE 2020: Introduction to Analogue Circuits.
 I took digital circuits a couple semesters ago, and that class was basically boolean expressions but with little lines connecting to boxes.
-This class is more resistors/inductors/capacitors/*I never took a class on complex numbers oh God*.
+This class is more resistors/inductors/capacitors/_I never took a class on complex numbers oh God_.
 So, there's a little more algebra involved, and it becomes especially unwieldy when we start using complex numbers for the phasor domain.

 But I knew there were symbolic solvers out there ([Wolfram Alpha](https://www.wolframalpha.com/), for one), and I was feeling more comfortable with [Jupyter notebooks](https://jupyter.org/), so I decided to use [Sympy](https://www.sympy.org/en/index.html) to do all of my homework for ECE 2020 in a notebook.